CraftAcademy/prepp_exam/README.md

 ## Preparatory course exam challenge

 ### Format
 Online.
-Please schare the screen you will be working on.
+Please share the screen you will be working on.
 Keep sharing your screen at all time throughout the exam.

 ### Time
 60 minutes from start.
 There will be a timer visible on the screen schared by your coach.
 If you want to keep track of the time yoursef, visit https://marinaratimer.com/coding_timer